WRITING FROM THE HEART ABOUT WHAT MAKES US HUMAN.

 Robert Axelrod is a screenwriter and playwright based in Los Angeles, originally hailing from Michigan, whose work explores the intersectionality of identity and culture.

-Robert has been selected for a number of fellowships and labs including the Warner Bros.
+Robert is currently a staff writer on an upcoming television series for Amazon.
+Previous fellowships and labs include the Warner Bros.
 Discovery Access Writers Program, Humanitas New Voices Fellowship, CineStory TV Fellowship, Jewish Writers Institute’s Digital Storytellers Lab, and The Road Theatre Company’s Under Construction Playwriting Lab.

 Elsewhere, Robert was one of the winners of Roadmap Writers' Podcast Competition, and in 2020, Robert was recognized as a winner of the A-List; an annual competition honoring the best work by assistants in the entertainment industry.